jkunz 3d30d6da4b

 tspm add <command> [options]

-• --watch-paths <paths> - Comma-separated paths to watch
+--watch-paths <paths> Comma-separated files or directories to watch project directory

 tspm add "node server.js" --name api-server

-tspm add "node worker.js" --name one-time-job --autorestart false
+tspm add "node worker.js" --name batch-job --autorestart false

 tspm add "node server.js" --name api -i